luminovang/documentation/templates/views.md

 ### setFolder

-The `setFolder` method allows you to define a base directory for view file resolution, making it easier to organize your application's view files.
-By using this method, you can control where the framework searches for view files associated with a specific controller, method, or the entire application.
+The `setFolder` method allows you to set a sub-folder for view file resolution, making it easier to organize your application's view files.
+By using this method, you can control where the framework searches for view files associated with a specific controller, method, or the entire application in one of the following locations:

+- `/resources/Views/`
+- `/app/Modules/Views/`
+- `/app/Modules/<Module>/Views/`

 ```php
 public setFolder(string $path): self